datawire/ambassador-docs/docs/emissary/pre-release/topics/running/services/tracing-service.md

 - `opentelemetry`

 <Alert severity="warning">
 In Envoy 1.24, support for the <code>LightStep</code> driver was removed.
-As of $produceName$ 3.4.0, the <code>TracingService</code> no longer supports the <code>lightstep</code> tracing driver.
+As of $productName$ 3.4.0, the <code>TracingService</code> no longer supports the <code>lightstep</code> tracing driver.
 If you are currently using the native Lightstep tracing driver, please refer to <a href="../../../../howtos/tracing-lightstep/">Distributed Tracing with Open Telemetry and LightStep</a>
 </Alert>

 <Alert severity="info">